 - I. English and Speech:

-- A. English 1-2 or equivalent 6 credits.
+- A. English 1-2 or equivalent, 6 credits.

-- B. Speech 1 2 credits.
+- B. Speech 1, 2 credits.

 - II.
 History 1-2, or 3-4, or 11-12; 6 credits.

 - III.
 One of the following:

-- A. Foreign language, 8 credits.
+- A. Foreign Language, 8 credits.

 This requirement may be satisfied by two acceptable units of high school work completed in one language.
 An acceptable unit is one year's work with a grade of C or better.
+The equivalent of one year of college work must be completed before credit will count toward graduation.

-- B. Mathematics, 4 credits.
+B. Mathematics, 4 credits,

 This requirement may be satisfied by two and one-half acceptable units of high school mathematics.
-An acceptable unit is one year of work with a grade of C or better, excluding "general mathematics." - IV.
+An acceptable unit is one year of work with a grade of C or better, excluding "general mathematics."

+IV.
 Social Studies, 9 credits.